libZQT/ZUpdater/README.md

 - Check for updates
 - Download updates
-- Users click install button
+- Single click to install the update

 # How to use ?